voxpupuli/beaker/README.md

   * Solaris zones via SSHing to the global zone
   * Vagrant

 You may mix and match hypervisors as needed.
-The `systest.rb` script takes `--hypservisor HYPERVISOR` and `--snapshot SNAPSHOT` options.
-The value passed to `--hypervisor` will be the default value and you may override hypervisors on a per host basis in config file.
-If a host does not have a hypervisor in the config file and the `--hypervisor` option is used the host is assumed to use the `--hypervisor` indicated.
-If you wish to mix hosts with hypervisors and those without it is best to use the host definition in the config file and avoid the command line option.
-Default behavior for vSphere and EC2 is to powerdown/terminate test instances on a successful run.
+Hypervisors and snapshot names are defined per-host in the node configuration file.
+Default behavior for Vagrant, vSphere and EC2 is to powerdown/terminate test instances on a successful run.
 This can be altered with the `--preserve-hosts` option.
-`--revert` indicates that you want to revert VMs to snapshot before test execution, defaults to true.
-Use `--no-revert` to skip reverting before test execution.
+`--provision` indicates that you want to provision and revert VMs to snapshot before test execution, defaults to true.
+Use `--no-provision` to skip provisioning and reverting before test execution.

 For example: